 Additionally, you’ll need to share your employment status as well as your employer’s contact information.

-Related: Debt-to-Income Ratio: What To Know
+Related: Debt-to-Income Ratio: What It Means and Why It Matters

 Other documentation